sanjiv-65/patient-management-system/README.md

-sssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssThis template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+ssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssThis template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: